NWRA Urges Vice President to Take Action on China’s Ban on Recyclables

-Arlington, VA – Today, the National Waste and Recycling Association sent a letter to Vice President Pence urging the federal government to take action against China’s restrictions on recyclables.
-The letter explained the consequences of China’s restrictions on the waste and recycling industry and asked that the issue be raised with the Chinese government as part of talks with US trade officials.
+Arlington, VA – Today, the National Waste & Recycling Association sent a letter to Vice President Pence urging the federal government to take action against China’s restrictions on recyclables.
+The letter explained the consequences of China’s restrictions on the waste and recycling industry and asked that the issue be raised with the Chinese government as part of talks with U.S. trade officials.

-The letter is signed by Terry Guerin, Chair of the Services Board of Governors and Darrell Smith.
+The letter is signed by Terry Guerin, chair of the Services Board of Governors, and Smith.

 The National Waste & Recycling Association (NWRA) represents the private sector waste and recycling services industry.
 Association members conduct business in all 50 states and include companies that manage waste, recycling and medical waste, equipment manufacturers and distributors, and a variety of other service providers.
 For more information about NWRA, please visit www.wasterecycling.org.